MrYsLab/kivy_zmq_test/README.md

 PUB TOPIC: I am a topic PAYLOAD: I am a payload

 ALL THREE COMPONONENTS USE THE ADDRESS OF THE HOST COMPUTER.
 If building an APK, hardcode the IP address that the hub reports into main.py `__init__()`
 .
-The router_address paramenter should be chnaged from None to that address.
+The router_address paramenter should be changed from None to that address.